Tahoe Fund

 You are here: Home / Blog

-The funds raised through the plate sales go directly to the bi-state agencies, California Tahoe Conservancy and Nevada Division of State Lands.
-The plates support hiking and biking trails such as the Eagle Rock Trail and watershed restoration projects in the Lake Tahoe Basin.
-The Tahoe Fund, a non-profit dedicated to improving the Tahoe environment, is organizing the program on behalf of the public agencies.
+Plate sales and renewal fees generate proceeds that go directly to the California Tahoe Conservancy and Nevada Division of State Lands to fund hiking and biking trails and watershed restoration projects.
+The Tahoe Fund, a bi-state non-profit dedicated to raising money for environmental improvement projects that support lake clarity, recreation and stewardship in the Tahoe Basin, is organizing the program on behalf of the public agencies.

-The 11 resorts participating in the promotion include: Alpine Meadows, Diamond Peak, Heavenly Valley, Homewood, Kirkwood, Northstar California, Royal Gorge Cross Country, Sierra-at-Tahoe, Squaw Valley, Sugar Bowl, and Tahoe Cross Country.
+The resorts participating in the promotion include Alpine Meadows, Diamond Peak, Heavenly Valley, Homewood, Kirkwood, Mt.
+Rose, Northstar California, Royal Gorge Cross Country, Sierra at Tahoe, Squaw Valley, Sugar Bowl, Tahoe Cross Country and Tahoe Donner.

 Filed Under: News